 There are many different types of impression shares.
 There is display , , search share (budget), display share (budget), among others.
 The we will be focusing on is, search (rank).

 Search . (rank) is the impressions you lost because of low

 Rank for impression share is calculated by Max CPC * Quality Score, and your QS can be found at the keyword-level if you add in the column for it (under attributes, I believe).
 This is the formula that Google uses to “place” your ad among competitors in the ad auction – and what can make or break how many impressions you get.
 So, when you have a lot of IS lost to rank, you need to deal with either 1) Your Bids or 2) Your Quality Score.

 I would recommend that you start looking through your account, and download a keyword report.
-Try averaging your quality score based on impression volume in your trouble areas.
+Try averaging your quality score based on the number of impressions in your trouble areas.
 How does it look?
-If it is VERY low in some areas – consider if you even need the keyword or that grouping.
+If it is VERY low in some areas – consider if you even need the keyword or that ad group.
 If not, turn it off to bump up your overall average quality score.

 Basically, don’t be weighed down by the stuff you don’t really need or don’t have much hope of improving significantly.
 If the impressions from a particular keyword, ad group or campaign are important to your business but are lower than average, you need to work on improving your quality score for that area.

 Quality score is made up of three things: ad relevance to the keyword set, landing page experience/relevance and expected or historical CTR, number of click.
 As you can see, it’s easiest to deal with #1 and #2 first, and then #3 – and improved CTR – will follow.